 Please share in the comments.

-Also, please subscribe to this website to receive more inspiring posts, using the yellow subscription bar at the top of the page.
+Also, please subscribe to this website to receive more inspiring posts, using the maroon subscription bar at the top of the page.